 Changing views on contraception

-Debate over accessibility of contraception and pregnancy cancelation continues, even so proper sex education is changing people’s views.
+The debate over the accessibility of contraception and pregnancy cancelation continues, even so proper sex education is changing people’s views.
 Due to access of emergency contraceptives and birth control methods, even abortion rates are dwindling.